 - Have available emergency supplies - first aid kit, torch (and batteries), canned food, portable radio (and batteries), drinking water containers.

 - Decide where best to shelter your pets.

 - Organise tie down areas and supplies for caravans, boats, trailers, etc.

-Alert stages come in two varieties.
+There are 4 Alert Stages, Blue, Yellow, Red and All Clear.
 The meteorological bureau issues watches and warnings, and the State Emergency Service issues Alert stages in terms of colour.
-The State Emergency Service uses the watches and warnings to determine community alert stages.

 A cyclone has formed and may affect the area within 48 hours.
 Check the following:

 - Clear your area of all loose material and rubbish.

 - Check cyclone screens are available or securely fitted in place.

 - Tie down equipment is available for boats, trailers, caravans, etc.